hardyqr/UW-Spring2017-CS246-Notes/midterm-review-concepts.md

 ## `cin.fail()`, `cin,eof()`
 	see notes

-- implicit conversion of a stream to bool
+- implicit conversion of a stream to boolean

 - `<<` and `>>` are  binary operators: must produce an expression